jorgebastida/gordon/docs/parameters.rst

 =============

 Parameters are the artifact around the fact that project templates (what gordon generates into ``_build``) should be immutable between stages.
-Parameters allow you to have specific stage settings.
+Parameters allow you to have specific settings based on the stage where you are applying your project.

 How can I use parameters?
 ---------------------------